balenaltd/handbook/Sales.md

 ### Calendar
 Enter calendar reminder for product follow up in 6 months

+### Post-sales disco call _(if fully self-serve signup)_
+Contact customer to learn about their project, use case, projected volumes, etc.

 ### Logo request
 Ask customer for their logo to put on our website